The Promise

 The grown-up Leonidik in false beard and moustache

 "Alexei Arbuzov's sentimental yet incisive play about three orphaned teenagers trapped in the Siege of Leningrad followed the changing fortunes of their love triangle through three acts until they were in their thirties.
-It was a hit from Moscow across Europe to London, where I played it with Judi Dench and Ian McShane for a year.
-For twenty-seven less glorious performances, I again played Leonidik (with Eileen Atkins and Ian McShane) at the Henry Miller’s Theatre on Broadway.
+It was a hit from Moscow across Europe to the West End where I appeared with Judi Dench and Ian McShane.
+Then I transferred (with Eileen Atkins and Ian McShane) to the Henry Miller’s Theatre on Broadway.
 With the Cold War raging, it was difficult for Americans to accept three Brits in a sympathetic Soviet story.
 As a film, it fared badly with the critics who detected its theatre origins too strongly.
 Still it turns up late at night on cable television.
 'The Promise' was the first time I recreated one of my stage performances on film.